Rare diseases

 • a lack of medical and scientific knowledge

-• difficulties in finding an appropriate treatment
+• difficulties in finding relevant information and an appropriate referral to experts in the rare disease

 QR code